MrJadaml/react-camera-view-solution/README.md

 Use Materalize to style the app.
 You will want to include the CSS, JS files and jQuery via CDN as well as the google fonts Material Icons.
-Everything should work just the same with the exception of the Select form control.
+Everything should work just the same with the exception of the `<select>` form control.
 Later on we will talk about what it will take to get it to show up on the page.

+Clear out the boilerplate styles provided by Brunch (they hijack things like the H1 element with their logo).

 <hr />

 ## Part 3
 #### State + Props

-At this point your camera shop app should have the compenent structrure all laid out and styled up with Materialize.
+At this point your camera shop app should have the component structure all laid out and styled up with Materialize.
 Your next step will be to provide your application with some state (data).

 Your catalog of cameras and live cart display should be sibling components and share a parent component.